cowboyd/jenkins-ruby-plugins-playground/README.md

-# Extend Hudson CI with JRuby
+# Provision Hudson Slave Nodes with Fog (formerly hello world in ruby)

-This is an experimental playground for testing hudson and jruby integration.

-At present, implements the following ruby class as a hudson builder:

-    class RubyHelloWorldBuilder < Hudson::Builder

-      def perform(build, launcher, listener)
-        listener.getLogger().println("Hello From Ruby Land!");
-        true
-      end

-    end
+This hudson plugin will allow you to spin up hudson slave nodes on-demand using the [Fog](http://github.com/geemus/fog) ruby library.

+It addresses my immediate need for a cloud plugin that I can maintain, but it also serves as a template / proving ground for authoring hudson plugins in ruby.

 # Hacking